povik/fold/docs/QuickStart.md

  3. the `wm` data access at an address derived from the `regs[rs1]` value

-Both steps 2 and 3 depend on data from the previous steps.
-In our program, step 3 is carried out one virtual cycle after step 1, and because in both steps we are accessing the same memory-backed variable, this will fix the physical timing of the memory accesses: the memory access in step 3 is carried out one physical clock cycle after the memory access in step 1.
+Each step depends on the data from the previous one.
+In our program, step 3 is carried out one virtual cycle after step 1, and because in both steps we are accessing the same memory-backed variable, this will fix the physical timing of the memory accesses: the memory access in step 3 is to be carried out one physical clock cycle after the memory access in step 1.
 This is in conflict with the availability of the data that is used for the address in memory access 3.
 The address is derived from the result of operation 2, which itself can only be carried out once the result of operation 1 is available.
 Because those are memory reads taking one cycle to produce their result, operation 3 can only be carried out *two cycles* past operation 1 at the earliest, otherwise we don't meet data causality.

-We can resolve the conflict by inserting a `delay(1);` statement just after the fetching of operands from registers, and thus postponing step 3 by one virtual cycle.
+By inserting a `delay(1);` statement just after the fetching of operands from registers, we postpone step 3 by one virtual cycle, and allow for data causality to be met on this data path.

 Even then, in our core as it stands, there's still yet another data causality violation.
 Let's say we are processing a `LOAD` instruction.
-We continue the steps from above with step 4:
+We add step 4 to the steps from above:

  4. write to `regs[rd]` with data fetched in step 3

 As we trace execution from step 2 to step 4, we are delayed by one virtual cycle with the `delay(1);` statement we have just added.
-Because in steps 2 and 4 we are once again accessing an identical memory-backed variable, this time it's `regs`, we are constraining the physical timing: The memory write in step 4 ought to be performed in the next cycle after the memory read in step 2.
-As an important detail, for both memory reads and writes, Fold considers memory accesses carried out in the cycle in which the address is presented on the memory port, so for a write this would the same cycle in which the data to be written is presented, and for reads this would be one cycle ahead of the read data being produced back.
+Because in steps 2 and 4 we are once again accessing the same memory-backed variable, this time it's `regs`, we are constraining the physical timing: The memory write in step 4 ought to be performed in the next cycle after the memory read in step 2.
+Now as an important detail, for both memory reads and writes, Fold considers memory accesses carried out in the cycle in which the address is presented on the memory port, so for a write this would the same cycle in which the data to be written is presented, and for reads this would be one cycle ahead of the read data being produced back.
 So considering the memory accesses 2, 3, 4 in our core, with similar reasoning as before, we find out step 4 can only be carried out *two cycles* past step 2 for data causality sake.
-To resolve the conflict here, we can add another `delay(1);` statement just before the write to the register file in handling of the `LOAD` opcode.
+To resolve the violation here, we can add another `delay(1);` statement in front of the write to the register file (this delay will be specific to the `LOAD` opcode).

-Once we have added those new `delay(1);` statements, we can remove the one final `delay(1);` statement at the end of the loop body that we introduced to avoid conflicts with execution paths looping back, since this one is no longer required.
+Once we have added those new `delay(1);` statements to help with data causality, we can remove the one final `delay(1);` statement at the end of the loop body that we introduced to avoid usage conflicts with execution paths looping back, since this final delay is now redundant.

 There's one final detail to tweak.
 We are initializing the core's working memory with